Mountain Rose Herbs Blog

 Written by Jessicka | October 21, 2020

 One of the questions that often pops up here on the Mountain Rose Herbs blog is how to make substitutions between dried and fresh herbs.
 What if your garden bounty is begging to be enjoyed but your recipe calls for dried herbs?
-Or if you find yourself in the middle of an icy winter with no fresh herbs in sight?
+Or if you find yourself in the middle of holiday meal prep and forgot to get an ingredient or two?

 Worry not—there is one simple rule to guide you when this conundrum presents itself.
 The simple ratio of 1:3 is key!
 One part dried herbs is roughly equivalent to three parts fresh herbs.